clanda20/Hello_world_Terraform/README.md

 Steps to build the Dev Container:

     1. Use this, $ git clone https://github.com/clanda20/Hello_world_Terraform all the needed files are there.
+    2. Initialize Terraform:  $ Terraform init
-    2. Run: Terraform Plan  (Terraform used the selected providers to generate the execution plan)
+    3. Run: $ Terraform Plan  (Terraform used the selected providers to generate the execution plan)
-    3. Run: Terraform Apply
+    4. Run: $ Terraform Apply
-    4. Type in: "Yes"  when asked to "Enter Value: "  (Terraform  performs the actions described above.
+    5. Type in: "Yes"  when asked to "Enter Value: "  (Terraform  performs the actions described above.
 Only 'yes' will be accepted to approve.)`

 ## How to run
 1. Get to the directory inside docker container by typing: $ docker exec -it web /bin/sh